Dick Cheney: Health problems

-On January 19, 2009, Cheney strained his back "while moving boxes into his new house".
+On January 19, 2009, Cheney strained his back "while moving boxes into his new house," according to a White House statement.
 As a consequence, he was in a wheelchair for two days, including his attendance at the 2009 United States presidential inauguration.
 On February 22, 2010, Cheney was admitted to George Washington University Hospital after experiencing chest pains.
 A spokesperson later said Cheney had experienced a mild heart attack after doctors had run tests.
 On June 25, 2010, Cheney was admitted to George Washington University Hospital after reporting discomfort.

 In early-July 2010, Cheney was outfitted with a left-ventricular assist device (LVAD) at Inova Fairfax Heart and Vascular Institute to compensate for worsening congestive heart failure.
 The device pumped blood continuously through his body.
 He was released from Inova on August 9, 2010, and had to decide whether to seek a full heart transplant.
 This pump was centrifugal and as a result he remained alive without a pulse for nearly fifteen months.

 On March 24, 2012, Cheney underwent a seven-hour heart transplant procedure at Inova Fairfax Hospital in Woodburn, Virginia.
 He had been on a waiting list for more than 20 months before receiving the heart from an anonymous donor.
-Cheney's principal cardiologist, Dr. Jonathan Reiner, advised his patient that "it would not be unreasonable for an otherwise healthy 71-year-old man to expect to live another 10 years" with a transplant, saying in a family-authorized interview that he considered Cheney to be otherwise healthy.
+Cheney's principal cardiologist, Jonathan Reiner, advised his patient that "it would not be unreasonable for an otherwise healthy 71-year-old man to expect to live another 10 years" with a transplant, saying in a family-authorized interview that he considered Cheney to be otherwise healthy.